mna/agora/doc/design/multiple_retvals.md

 The signature of functions will change to return `[]Val` instead of `Val`.
 This means `runtime.agoraFuncVM.run()`, `runtime.Func.Call()` and `runtime.Module.Run()`, at a minimum.

-It also means that functions could now return no value, so that the implicit `return nil` could be dropped.
+It also means that functions could now return no value, so that the implicit `return nil` could be dropped (it would be changed for an implicit naked `return` instead).
 This should be investigated.